-- (a) Community college audits shall be accomplished in the manner set forth in W.S.16-4-121. - (b) Community college audits shall include a financial and compliance audit that meets recognized industry standards, the audit requirements of any federal agencies participating in a program of the community college, the reporting requirements of the Department of Audit, and the NACUBO reporting requirements of the Commission.
+- (a) Community college audits shall be accomplished in the manner set forth in W.S.16-4-121. - (b) Community college audits shall include a financial and compliance audit that meets recognized industry standards, the audit requirements of any federal agencies participating in a program of the community college, and the reporting requirements of the Department of Audit.